lunarphp/lunar/docs/core/installation.md

 # Installation

-::: danger Work In Progress
+::: danger Alpha Release
-Version 1.x is very much in-development.
-It is incomplete and not production ready.
+Version 1.x is currently in alpha release.
+We recommend this version for new projects, however, it is not feature-complete and therefore may not be deemed production-ready.
 :::

 ## Requirements